-Check Cards (i.e. cards linked to your checking account): This is the most common type of a debit card and most of the time it is simply referred to as a ‘Debit Card’.
+1. Check Cards: This is the most common type of a debit card, and most of the time it is simply referred to simply as a “debit card.”

-As the name suggests, swiping a check card (or debit card) is exactly the same as writing a check.
-Specifically, debit cards are associated with the bank where you have your checking account.
-When you buy something with a debit card, the purchase price is automatically deducted from your checking account.
+As the name suggests, swiping a check card is exactly the same as writing a check.
+Specifically, debit cards are associated with the bank where you have your checking account, and when you buy something with one, the purchase price is automatically deducted from your checking account.
 You then receive your monthly purchase statement from your own bank, but you do not need to make any payments because the money has already been withdrawn from your checking account.